Bytes and Bits

 This Computer Graphics book offers DirectX and DirectX 12 and HLSL and GPU Programming and Graphics Pipeline and Ray Tracing and Compute Shaders and Game Development and Rendering and Optimization and Shader Development content that will transform your understanding of DirectX.
 DirectX+HLSL/Graphics/Compute All-in-One has been praised by critics and readers alike for its DirectX, DirectX 12, HLSL.

-The highly acclaimed author brings a fresh perspective to this Computer Graphics work, making it essential reading for anyone interested in DirectX or DirectX 12 or HLSL or GPU Programming or Graphics Pipeline or Ray Tracing or Compute Shaders or Game Development or Rendering or Optimization or Shader Development.
+The award-winning author brings a fresh perspective to this Computer Graphics work, making it a must-have for anyone interested in DirectX or DirectX 12 or HLSL or GPU Programming or Graphics Pipeline or Ray Tracing or Compute Shaders or Game Development or Rendering or Optimization or Shader Development.

 Buy Now on Amazon